 - 3 sprigs of thyme

-- 2 drops of brown food coloring 1 small drop brown gel food coloring - this is optional if you want to darken the color of the syrup more.
+- 1 drop brown food coloring 1 small drop brown gel food coloring (this is optional if you want to darken the color of the syrup further)

-Flaming Dragon's Blood Cocktail (Thyme and Raspberry Daiquiri)
+Flaming Dragon's Blood Cocktail (thyme and raspberry daiquiri) - for one cocktail

-- 1 jigger thyme and raspberry syrup 1.5 fl oz
+- 44 mL thyme and raspberry syrup 1.5 fl oz / 1 jigger (recipe above)

-- ½ jigger freshly squeezed lemon juice ¾ fl oz
+- 22 mL freshly squeezed lemon juice ¾ fl oz

 - 2 ice cubes

-- ⅛ th of a tsp of white luster dust or red luster dust (OPTIONAL)
+- ⅛ tsp pearl luster dust or red luster dust (optional)

 Thyme and Raspberry Syrup (Dragon's Blood Syrup)

-Place all the ingredients in a saucepan (except the brown food coloring).
+- Place all the ingredients in a saucepan (except the brown food coloring).
 Cook the mix over medium - medium high heat.340 g frozen raspberries, 3 sprigs of thyme, 100 g white sugar, 120 mL of water

-Stir until the sugar has dissolved and bring the mix to a boil.
+- Stir until the sugar has dissolved and bring the mix to a boil.
 Stir frequently until the raspberries have softened and break down in the syrup.
 Remove the syrup from the heat and let it cool down completely.
 This is important as the raspberries and thyme will infuse the syrup.

 - Pour the syrup into a bottle and store in the fridge.